James-Brooke/Hit_Your_Maccies/README.md

 ![alt text](/static/FrontPage.png)

 A django-based website that makes suggestions for food based on your nutrional requirements.
-It also includes an analytics section with an interactive d3 visualisation for exploring the nutrition of different food items.
+It also includes a REST api and an analytics section with an interactive d3 visualisation for exploring the nutrition of different food items.

 ![alt text](/static/Analytics.png)